Azure/azure-rest-api-specs/specification/eventgrid/Azure.Messaging.EventGrid.SystemEvents/README.md

 ### Write in Typespec

 Under the `Azure.Messaging.EventGrid.SystemEvents` folder find or create your service's `.tsp` file.
 This is where you will add your new event.
 For help with typespec conventions refer to [this doc](https://microsoft.github.io/typespec/) about typespec basics.
 Each new event will be represented as a typespec `model`.
-After you create your new event, in the `client.tsp` file under each service version, you need to add `@@usage(EventGrid.YourEventName, Usage.output)` and `@@access(EventGrid.YourEventName, Access.public)`.
+After you create your new event, in the `client.tsp` file, you need to add `@@usage(EventGrid.YourEventName, Usage.output)` and `@@access(EventGrid.YourEventName, Access.public)`.

 A sample valid event definition is shown below:
 ~~~ markdown